blockchainscorpion/DAO-Test-Fractio/README.md

 ## Overview

-DAO-Test is a decentralized autonomous organization (DAO) implementation project built using Solidity smart contracts and a React frontend.
-This project aims to demonstrate the core functionalities of a DAO, including membership management, proposal creation, voting, and execution.
+DAO-Test-Fractio is a decentralized autonomous organization (DAO) implementation project built using Solidity smart contracts and a React frontend.
+This project aims to demonstrate the core functionalities of a DAO for Fractio's platform, including membership management, proposal creation, voting, and execution.

 ## Project Structure